Chasing1020/Chasing1020.github.io/about/index.md

 - I am a college student majoring in Computer Science in Shanghai University.

-- I am currently working as a back-end developer intern at [ByteDance](https://www.bytedance.com/).

 - I like freedom and unrestrained, and don't like being bound.

-- My main field of study is Back-End Development, Cloud-Native and Microservices.
+- My main field of study is Cloud-native.

 - My favorite languages in order of preference are: Golang > Java > Python > Rust > JavaScript.